 The STEM Academy is designed to challenge students who have an interest in STEM-related fields and who are highly motivated to learn.
 Students enrolled will be challenged academically with the goal of giving them the greatest opportunity for success in post-secondary STEM programs and careers.

 How will this program benefit my child academically?

 The PLTW STEM education program provides the inspiration for a new generation of innovators, the practical skills and hands-on experience to make students' knowledge count in the real world, and the basis for the next generation of leadership in the sciences, technology, engineering, and mathematics.

 PLTW develops motivated, well-rounded students by instilling confidence, stressing the importance of self-discovery, encouraging innovative problem-solving and critical thinking, teaching team building, and rewarding creativity.

 Your student will develop skills essential for achievement in the classroom and success in college and the work force.

 - PLTW students achieve significantly higher scores in reading, mathematics, and science.

 - PLTW graduates earn higher GPAs as college freshmen.

 - PLTW graduates are 5-10 times more likely to study engineering and technology.

 Is the Academy only meant for students who are going into science or engineering careers?

 The focus of STEM-related courses is certainly to provide an introduction to careers in science, technology, engineering, and math.
 However, students also develop a broad range of skills that will benefit them in college and in the workplace, regardless of the field they choose.

 What STEM classes will be offered and when?

 PLTW's Pathway To Engineering (PTE) high school curriculum is designed as a four-year high school sequence which includes three foundation courses, a specialization course, and a capstone course.
 Students in the Academy will typically take one course in each of the first two years, two courses in the third year, and one the last year.
-Below is a description of the year-long courses and a tentative timeline for when they will be introduced into the curriculum.
+Click here to view course descriptions.